Last Updated on June 18, 2026

 Located right in front of Temple 33, Sekkei-ji, Minshuku Kochiya is a long-standing temple lodging founded in the early Showa era, with a quietly inviting atmosphere refreshed through renovations in 2007.
 The inn offers 11 cozy Japanese-style rooms decorated with warm furnishings, as well as modern amenities like free Wi‑Fi and parking.
 It’s a short 4-minute walk from the Nagahama Bus Station and provides practical comforts for walking pilgrims, such as walking stick washing and holders.
 Some guests have even received laundry service as part of heartfelt hospitality.
 With the welcoming care of the landlady, this inn provides a peaceful night to reset both body and mind—a dependable place to stay along the pilgrimage journey.

-⚠️ This does not guarantee the current business status.
-Please contact the property directly when staying.
+※This does not guarantee the current business status.
+Please contact the property directly for the latest details.

 Supplementary information

-• In front of Sekkeiji Temple
+- In front of Sekkei-ji Temple

 Map